Clarenskyy/react-course/ReadMe.md

 ## REACT

 - javascript library used to thats use to build ID
-- uses **COMPONENTS**, they function as reusable js and html code. like lego
+- uses **COMPONENTS**, they function as reusable js and html code. like lego. its a section of resuable jsx code. its a html like code that could contain js
 - uses **JSX** (JavaScript XML) which allows you to write html like code within our js files.
 - utilizes virtual dom